fontforge/fontforge.github.io/en-US/documentation/interface/bitmapview.md

 Underneath is the main display, showing the bits in the image, the outline of the glyph and a grid.

-As in the outline view you may choose to dock the palettes in the window with View-\>Palettes-\>Dock Palettes.
+As in the outline view you may choose to make the palettes free floating windows by unchecking View-\>Palettes-\>Dock Palettes.

 ### Layers